All Episodes

 If you ask me.

-And if you let these clowns get one more Supreme Court appointment, you could, whether we call it a dictatorship or not, we've got a generational domination, liberal domination for two or three generations here.
+And if you let these clowns get one more Supreme Court appointment, whether we call it a dictatorship or not, we've got a generational domination, liberal domination for two or three generations here.

-But this is this is not alone either.
+But this is he's not alone either.

-There's a lot of young, idealistic conservative journalists, bloggers that think the same thing.
+There's a lot of young, idealistic, conservative journalists, bloggers that think the same thing.

 They have so much hatred for Trump.